steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/03_Customize_Service_naming/README.md

 ### Configure custom Service naming rules

-We want to achieve with <b>Services</b> is having services showing up with names that tells us:
+What we want to achieve with <b>Services</b> is having them showing up with names that tells us:

 - Whether the <b>Services</b> are running in Kubernetes or not.
-Have Service name start with `k8s` for those in Kubernetes
+Have <b>Service</b> name start with `k8s` for those in Kubernetes
 - What project is the <b>Service</b> part of.
-Your company likely has multiple projects running in the same cluster.
+HaveFunCompany has multiple projects running in the same cluster.
-- The <b>Service</b> namespace, which in our case with Sock Shop also tells us if it's production or dev
+- The <b>Service</b> namespace, which in our case with Sock Shop also tells us if it's production or development.
-- The container name, which correspond to our microservice name
+- The name of the container, which corresponds to our microservice name
+- Optionnally, the value of the `canary` annotation, which would the version of a canary release (e.g. v1, v2).
+Stable releases don't have this annotation.
 - In some cases, SpringBoot for example, there can be multiple web services for the same Java process.
 So we also want to see the Web Service name.

 Let's start with the Sock Shop application

-Target Service naming convention :  `k8s-project-namespace-container Web Service Name`
+Target Service naming convention :  `k8s-project-namespace-app Web Service Name`

 Let's apply that configuration in Dynatrace!